LizIzhikevich/lizizhikevich.github.io/index.md

 * * *
 ## Research Overview

-My research brings a data-driven approach to studying the performance and security of terrestrial and satellite Internet.
+My research brings a data-driven approach to understanding the Internet's performance and security.
-I build systems that learn patterns from and collect data about operator, network, and attacker behaviors.
+I build systems that learn patterns from and collect data about network, operator, and attacker behaviors.
-I apply statistics to the data my systems collect to surface critical operational challenges and threats.
+I apply rigorous statistical methods to the data my systems collect to surface critical operational challenges and threats.

 * * *
 ## Peer-Reviewed Publications